Clay Bellinger

-Clayton Daniel Bellinger (born November 18, 1968) is a former Major League Baseball player.
-He played in MLB for the New York Yankees and the Anaheim Angels, winning the World Series twice as a member of the Yankees.
+Clayton Daniel Bellinger (born November 18, 1968) is an American former professional baseball player.
+He played in Major League Baseball (MLB) for the New York Yankees and the Anaheim Angels, winning the World Series twice as a member of the Yankees.
+He was also on the 2002 Angels team that won the 2002 World Series but did not receive a championship ring since he only appeared in 2 regular season games.

-His son, Cody, was the 2019 National League MVP and won the 2020 World Series.
+His son, Cody Bellinger, is also a professional baseball player who won the 2019 National League (NL) Most Valuable Player (MVP) award and won the 2020 World Series.

 Early life

 A native of Oneonta, New York, Bellinger played shortstop for Rollins College in Winter Park, Florida.

 Career

 Bellinger was drafted by the San Francisco Giants in the second round (44th overall pick) in the 1989 draft.
 His first 10 seasons of professional baseball were spent in the minor leagues, six in Triple-A. Before his first call-up as a 30-year-old in 1999, he played more than 1,000 minor league games.
 Bellinger played for the New York Yankees in 1999, 2000, and 2001.
 He played every position (including designated hitter) except for catcher and pitcher.

 In the ninth inning of Game 2 of the 2000 World Series, Bellinger was inserted in left field in place of David Justice.
-Bellinger scaled the wall to rob the Mets' Todd Zeile of a two-run home run and preserve a victory for the Yankees.
+Bellinger reached up with his arm fully extended to rob the Mets' Todd Zeile of a two-run home run and preserve a victory for the Yankees.
 The Yankees released him when he became eligible for arbitration; Bellinger then signed with the Anaheim Angels.
 He played two games at first base for the Angels in 2002, had one at-bat in which he struck out, and was eventually demoted to the minor leagues.